-A native of China, Mr. Liu earned an undergraduate degree in English and English literature at Heilongjiang University.
+A native of China, Mr. Liu earned an undergraduate degree in English at Heilongjiang University.
 Commencing his career in China, he became a translator and project officer for China’s Ministry of Light Industry in various China- aid programs during which time he traveled and worked in many countries in the world.
 Experiences with diverse cultures led him to obtain a Master of Arts in South Asian studies at the Chinese Academy of Social Sciences and Peking University in 1981.
 He became deputy director and associate professor with a special promotion at the Chinese Academy of Social Sciences, and was elected a deputy secretary-general of the Chinese Association for Global Ethnic Studies and standing member of China Association for South Asian Studies.
 Upon his arrival to the U.S. to further expand his academic knowledge, Mr. Liu taught as a Fulbright Professor to Oregon State University and then as a visiting associate professor to DePaul University in Chicago.
 As he progressed in his career path and relocation, Mr. Liu has since excelled in researching and teaching cultural and medical anthropology.
 He was awarded an honorary fellow by the Society of Applied Anthropology and appointed to serve on the Collegiate Press Editorial Advisory Board in recognition of his achievement, leadership and service.
 Mr. Liu also served as an international board member of Development Innovations and Networks based in Switzerland.
 Along with these appointments, he was named honorary president of Tough Dragon Academy of Calligraphy and Painting in Harbin, China.
 Mr. Liu attributes his grand career success to his efforts in trying to better the world.

 Backed by his plethora of global cultural experience, Mr. Liu currently remains an adjunct associate professor at DePaul University.
 And, following the traditional Chinese Confucian social ideal that if you cannot become an able administrator you should be a fine doctor, Mr. Liu takes advantage of his knowledge of traditional Chinese medicine and culture to promote general health, especially in terms of alimentotherapy, also known as food therapy.
 In 1994 he co-founded Health King Enterprise & Balanceuticals Group Inc, and serves as its president.
 Over the years his company has pushed hundreds of dietary and cosmetic products based on traditional Chinese medicine and nutrition on the market, many of which are becoming popular.
 He is among the first to introduce serialized TCM products among which are full line of herb teas, Balanceuticals formulas, seabuckwonders (both supplements and cosmetics), reishi, etc. Recently Mr. Liu has created a new and separate company called Alimentotherapy Research & Development Enterprise with himself as general manager, in order to fully realize his promise to bring the best from traditional Chinese medicine and nutrition.
 He is confident that traditional Chinese medicine, as one of the most outstanding medical traditions of world, that is wholistic in orientation, natural in material source and low cost in practice, nutrition-oriented in approach, with prevention as the primary focus, and balance as the objective, can and should be able to supplement and help conventional medicine to improve and safeguard general health.
 Through his companies, he is able to focus on educating consumers on health foods and dietary supplements based upon traditional principles in compliance with the FDA’s guidelines.